robertfeldt/GATTI/templates/tool.md

 ## Usage examples
 (Add: A few descriptions of how the tool has been used, ideally linking to libraries or software that actively is using the tool.
 Here you will also link to your "use case".)
+There are multiple examples of tools that used the afl, as they are presented in the official afl site.
+Some instances are:
+*[iOS Kernel](https://support.apple.com/en-us/HT208331): about a security update *[Mozilla Firefox](https://lcamtuf.blogspot.com/2014/09/cve-2014-1564-uninitialized-memory-when.html): about an image parsing issue
+*[GnuPG](https://blog.fuzzing-project.org/2-Buffer-overflow-and-other-minor-issues-in-GnuPG-and-libksba-TFPA-0012014.html): about a buffer overflow issue
+*[Android](https://www.blackhat.com/docs/us-15/materials/us-15-Drake-Stagefright-Scary-Code-In-The-Heart-Of-Android.pdf): about an issue in the media server

 ## Alternative tools
 * [0d1n](https://github.com/CoolerVoid/0d1n/)